The Taste of Aliveness

 Curiosity

-A recording will be made available after, but it will not include the sharing and final discussion part to preserve privacy.
+The recording does not include the sharing and final discussion part to preserve privacy.

 Why Experience Somatic Taste Work?